puranjan6293/puranjan6293/README.md

 <h1 align="center">Hi 👋, I'm Puranjan Mallik</h1>
-<h3 align="center">a Btech student at NIT Rourkela with a passion for software development.
-My expertise lies in programming languages such as Java, Python, and Dart, as well as the Flutter framework for cross-platform mobile app development.
+<h3 align="center">My expertise lies in programming languages such as Java, Python, and Dart, as well as the Flutter framework for cross-platform mobile app development.
 I'm also skilled in using Firebase for app development and have a solid understanding of data structures and algorithms.
-My experience includes developing Android and iOS applications using Flutter, and I'm constantly seeking new challenges to help me grow as a developer.</h3>
+My experience includes developing Android and iOS applications using Kotlin, Jetpack Compose, Flutter, and I'm constantly seeking new challenges to help me grow as a developer.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=puranjan6293&label=Profile%20views&color=0e75b6&style=flat" alt="puranjan6293" /> </p>